wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/CMS/Wordpress.md

 ## Plugin Edit
 ```
+use searchsploit to find possible exploits for vulnerabilities in the installed plugins.
 I can also try the “Editor” link under the “Plugins” menu.
 For example, it can load akismet.php:
 Unfortunately, it has the same text at the bottom.
 It seems the admin has made the entire WordPress directory structure not writable by the web user.
 ```